 - Take it to the street!
 Grab your list of homes, your notepad and your camera and go see those houses!

 Step 4: Make an offer!
 Once you have found your home you need to write up that offer!
 Your Realtor will sit down and go over the offer with to be sure that you understand and accept all of the terms.
-They will also do a market study to determine if the price listed is the fair market value of the home and they will negotiate on your behalf to be sure that you get the best price for that house.
+In the case of new construction, the price is not always negotiable but there may be incentives offered.
+Your agent will do a market study to determine if the price listed is the fair market value of the home and they will negotiate on your behalf to be sure that you get the best price for that house.
 Remember that an offer is a legal document and should be taken seriously.
+An offer is also accompanied by an Earnest Deposit.
+Be sure to discuss that with your agent prior to submitting your offer.

 Step 5: Conduct a home inspection!
 This is a crucial part of the process that should NEVER be overlooked!
 If you need a list of qualified home inspectors your Realtor would be a good resource for you.
 Whether it’s a 20 year old home or new construction, you should ALWAYS have a home inspection.
 Be sure to do your wood destroying insect inspection as well.
 You as the buyer will pay for these inspections at the time of service but the peace of mind you get knowing that your new home is in good condition is well worth the investment!